delucis/supriya-gui/README.md

       - `node_id` (Number)
       - `children` (Array) _recursive_

-    A `synth`-type node represents an instantiation of a `synthdef` is the following subset:
+    A `synth`-type node, representing an instantiation of a `synthdef`, is the following subset:

     - (Object)
       - `node_id` (Number)